 Our inquiry will look at what more can be done to identify and meet the needs of this group of disabled defendants or accused.
 We will:

 - look at which types of adjustments are used, and when, to improve participation in the criminal justice system

 - considered what the barriers are to providing these adjustments and what can be done to make improvements

 - try to understand the effect of court modernisation on this group, including their experiences of digital justice

 We gathered a range of evidence to enable us to understand these issues, including:

 - interviews with defendants or accused

-- interviews with, and a survey of, relevant professionals (including court staff, legal advocates and the judiciary)
+- interviews with, and a survey in May 2019 of, relevant professionals (including court staff, legal advocates and the judiciary)

 We will undertake a mapping exercise to understand the extent of court modernisation in the criminal justice system across Great Britain.

 We will also gather information from third sector bodies and academics who have expertise on these issues.